Jwenyi/MPS_DATA/Immune_microenvironment_ssGSEA/README.md

-# Employing Singscore to validate ssGSEA-based results of immune microenvironment
+# Employing Singscore to validate ssGSEA-based results of the immune microenvironment

 **In the present study, we evaluated the immune cell infiltration of neuroblastoma using ssGSEA and came to the following conclusions:**